Leo Tanaka: Relationship with Mishti Sharma

 Producers finally decided to unite the pair in September 2017.
 When Amy wants Leo to sell his share of the Robinsons hotel she concocts a plan to get him and Mishti together.
 She assumes that Mishti will be able to convince Leo to sell.
 Mishti is unaware of Amy's scheme and Leo is furious when he finds out.
 But Mishti later convinces him of her innocence and they decide to begin a relationship.
 Problems soon followed focusing on the issue of trust.
 Mishti becomes secretive over her rogue investigation into the death of Hamish Roche (Sean Taylor).
 She lies about her whereabouts and Leo discovers the truth.
 This caused Leo to believe he can no longer trust Mishti and they nearly break-up.
-Other obstacles included Elly drunkenly kissing Leo leading Mishti to believe they were seeing each other.

 Leo spends more time with Mishti's family and argues with her sister Dipi Rebecchi (Sharon Johal).
 She believes that Leo has ill-advised her husband Shane Rebecchi (Nicholas Coghlan) in order to benefit from his urine powered generator.
 This is not true and Mishti is left with the task of solving the rift.
-They continue to bicker and fall into a swimming pool.
 Johal revealed that she and Kano get along well off-screen so they really enjoyed filming the brief feud and pool scenes.